AaronWebster/directdebye/README.md

 all units are in millimeters.
 Note that if a particular value such as the apodization factor or the ray intensity is not specified, its value should be unity.
-These factors can be specified upon executing directdebye.
+These factors can be specified upon executing `directdebye`.

 The script getrays.sh provides a convenient way of getting the ray file from a directory, appending some ones on to the end if need be, and copying